Mfon23/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays the first ten lines of /etc/passwd
+displays the first three lines of iactad